 - The component content will determine the % quantity of each hydrocarbon that is present

-“Measuring the correct density is a very important factor in determining the volume flow of a liquid/gas stream”
+“Density is a very important factor in determining the volume flow of a liquid/gas stream”

 Tailwater Technical Consulting has developed a tool to compare Flowing Density vs. Calculated Density, which can be used to determine the sample’s fidelity.
 When trying to understand if a sample is truly a representation of the stream’s composition, a quick comparison between the corrected-to-standard conditions for flowing density and calculated density is always the first test.